 Millions of people grind and clench their teeth, usually while they sleep.
 Typically environmental problems like stress are to blame, but others may have dental problems that contribute to teeth grinding like TMJ Disorder, malocclusion or misaligned teeth.
 Prolonged teeth grinding can further contribute to these problems and result in headaches, chipped or worn teeth.

+Teeth grinding is one of the most overlooked dental concerns that patients experience.
+In fact, most people don’t realize they suffer from it.
 Dr. Stephen Hoard offers a number of treatment options for patients to manage bruxism and prevent damage to teeth.

 Common signs of bruxism include: